kubernetes/kubernetes/docs/admin/admission-controllers.md

 ## How do I turn on an admission control plug-in?

-The Kubernetes API server supports a flag, `admission_control` that takes a comma-delimited, ordered list of admission control choices to invoke prior to modifying objects in the cluster.
+The Kubernetes API server supports a flag, `admission-control` that takes a comma-delimited, ordered list of admission control choices to invoke prior to modifying objects in the cluster.

 ## What does each plug-in do?